battlemesh/battlemesh-test-docs/v8/lessons-learned.rst

 * choose a specific revision at least one month in advance
 * prepare the firmware before the event
-* the protocols that want to participate in the battle have to state it clearly and have to take part during the test process
+* the protocols that want to participate in the battle have to state it clearly in advance and have to take part during the test process

 Configuration
 -------------